 Clubs:

-Laid out in 1904 the Sports Ground was the first purpose built ground in the borough and hosted senior football until 1914.
-The idea to form a recreation ground on the land, which was part of the Brisco Estate, was first looked into in 1897; original plans catered for football, cricket, cycling and horse riding.
-The land was purchased in 1902 and work started early 1904; the football pitch was laid out at the south eastern border of the estate, bordering St Margarets Road and the first game was played between St Leonards and Kensal Rise on 3 September, with Brighton & Hove Albion visiting a week later.
+Laid out in 1904, the Sports Ground was the borough’s first purpose‑built football ground and hosted senior matches until 1914.
+Plans for a recreation ground on the Brisco Estate were first explored in 1897, with proposals for football, cricket, cycling and even horse riding.
+The land was purchased in 1902, and the football pitch was positioned along St Margaret’s Road.
+The opening fixture, St Leonards v Kensal Rise, was played on 3 September 1904, with Brighton & Hove Albion visiting a week later.

-When the pitch was initially laid out the plan was to host football and hockey, but football instantly became the centre of attention, with St Leonards and Rock-a-Nore becoming the primary and secondary tenants respectively.
-There were plans to erect a grandstand and changing rooms at the venue, however in 1905 players were still using White Rock Villa to get changed and the only photo of the ground shows a small, minimal shelter located in the south west corner of the ground.
+When the pitch was first laid out, it was intended to host both football and hockey.
+Football quickly became the main attraction, however, with St Leonards and Rock‑a‑Nore becoming the ground’s primary and secondary tenants respectively.
+Plans were drawn up for a grandstand and changing rooms, but progress was slow.
+As late as 1905, players were still getting changed at White Rock Villa, and the only known photograph of the ground shows nothing more than a small, simple shelter in the south‑west corner.

-Although the Hastings Sports Association held ambitious plans for the venue, the Hastings Corporation had always intended to turn the football ground and what was then surrounding waste land into pleasure gardens for the general public and tourists.
-By 1914 the Corporation had started to press ahead with their plans to redevelop the area, but the outbreak of World War One put that on hold.
-After the war, the area had become known as White Rock Gardens and now the bowling greens and Clambers Play Centre are located on what was the football ground.
+Although the Hastings Sports Association had ambitious intentions for the site, the Hastings Corporation had always planned to transform the football ground and the surrounding wasteland into pleasure gardens for residents and visitors.
+By 1914 the Corporation had begun moving forward with redevelopment plans, but the outbreak of the First World War brought everything to a halt.
+After the war, the area was re‑established as White Rock Gardens; today, the bowling greens and the Clambers Play Centre occupy the land where the pitch once lay.

-During the 1920s there was some football played on a ground called the Catholic Ground, which the Sports Ground was sometimes called, this pitch was more than likely located on the other side of Falaise Road, where the skate park and tennis courts are today.
-This ground was also referred to as White Rock Road and Parks Field.
+During the 1920s, some football continued to be played on a site known as the Catholic Ground—a name also occasionally used for the earlier Sports Ground.
+This later pitch was most likely located on the opposite side of Falaise Road, on the area now home to the skate park and tennis courts.
+The ground was also referred to as White Rock Road and Parks Field.

 Also known as: Bulverhythe, Pebsham